aws-samples/aws-dms-cdc-data-pipeline/README.md

 2. Run `ssh -N opstunnel` in Terminal.
 3. Connect to `https://localhost:9200/_dashboards/app/login?` in a web browser.
 4. Enter the master user and password that you set up when you created the Amazon OpenSearch Service endpoint.
-The user and password is stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `OpenSearchMasterUserSecret1-xxxxxxxxxxxx`.
+The user name and password of the master user are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `OpenSearchMasterUserSecret1-xxxxxxxxxxxx`.
 5. In the Welcome screen, click the toolbar icon to the left side of **Home** button.
 Choose **Stack Managerment**
    ![ops-dashboards-sidebar-menu](./assets/ops-dashboards-sidebar-menu.png)
 6. After selecting **Advanced Settings** from the left sidebar menu, set **Timezone** for date formatting to `Etc/UTC`.